-Use the information on the next page to decide on what sustainable building aspect(s) you want to incorporate in your model.
+Use the information on the next pages to decide on what sustainable building aspect(s) you want to incorporate in your model.
 Once you have decided on one, create a flyer/poster that explains that idea for your tri-fold board that will accompany your model.
 It can be any size, but it should tell your viewers what you used and teach them what it does.
 Examples of this are solar power, rain barrels, landscaping, passive heating or lighting strategies, and more.

 NOTE: If students change the sustainability aspect on their final model, that is ok.
 We want them to really understand at least one of these concepts, but they won't be forced to use it in their model if it no longer fits the needs of their client.
+Use the video presentation to give your students a deeper understanding of these principles

-Sustainability - ability to continue a defined behavior indefinitely
+SUSTAINABILITY - ability to continue a defined behavior indefinitely

-Renewable - relating to a natural resource, such as solar energy, water, or wood, that is never used up or that can be replaced by new growth indefinitely
+RENEWABLE - relating to a natural resource, such as solar energy, water, or wood, that is never used up or that can be replaced by new growth indefinitely

-Organic - of, relating to, or derived from living matter
+ORGANIC - of, relating to, or derived from living matter

-Pervious - allowing water to pass through; permeable
+PERVIOUS - allowing water to pass through; permeable

-Solar Power - power obtained by harnessing the energy of the sun's rays
+SOLAR POWER - power obtained by harnessing the energy of the sun's rays